The Real Reason I Make My Kids Dress Up for Church

 His dad, my papaw, is a missionary Baptist preacher of a small church in a small town.

-Every Sunday morning, we were not only in church early, we were dressed in “Sunday clothes.”
+Every Sunday morning, we were not only in church early, but we were also dressed in “Sunday clothes.”

 This meant that my sister and I wore dresses or skirts that were long enough to reach below our knees, and my brother wore nice pants and a button down or polo shirt tucked in.